- Who is ETS?

-We're neither.
-ETS is a private nonprofit organization devoted to educational measurement and research, primarily through testing.
-We develop and administer more than 50 million achievement and admissions tests each year at more than 9,000 locations in the United States and 180 other countries.
-We develop and administer a broad range of educational products and services for government agencies, academic institutions and corporations, including the TOEFL® and TOEIC® tests, the GRE® General and Subject Tests and the Praxis® assessments.
+Headquartered in Princeton, New Jersey, ETS is a private nonprofit organization with approximately 3,000 employees devoted to educational measurement and research.
+We develop and administer a broad range of educational products and services for government agencies, academic institutions and corporations, including the TOEFL® and TOEIC® tests, the GRE® General and Subject Tests, and the Praxis® assessments.

 - Why are standardized college and graduate admissions tests important?